 Pros / AVG Antivirus is free.

 Verdict / AVG Antivirus is the best free antivirus software we reviewed.
 It is a good choice if you only need basic malware protection and don’t want to pay for advanced features, or you can use it in tandem with your current antivirus program as a second layer of protection.
 AVG Antivirus is a good choice if you only need basic malware protection and don’t want to pay for advanced features, or you can use it in tandem with your current antivirus program as a second layer of protection.

-- Detection & Removal Score
+- Malware Detection & Blocking

 - Number of Licenses